saidvarlioglu/Wireshark_Pcap_Analyzer/README.md

-# Pcap-ng Packet Analysis and Visualization via Python
+# Pcap Packet Analysis and Visualization via Python
-Pcap-ng Analysis and Visualization via Python
+Pcap Analysis and Visualization via Python

 Note that:
-pcap-ng extends the simple pcap format features with the options to store more capture related information, like extended time stamp precision, capture interface information, capture statistics, mixed link layer types, name resolution information, user comments, etc.
+You can also analyze pcap-ng files which extends the simple pcap format features with the options to store more capture related information, like extended time stamp precision, capture interface information, capture statistics, mixed link layer types, name resolution information, user comments, etc.

 Scenario:
 We listened and captured the network via Wireshark.